 Other competitors in the makeup subscription business faced challenges in 2016.
 Seattle-based Julep settled a lawsuit brought by the Washington state attorney general stemming from complaints that it enticed customers with free or discounted initial shipments that were difficult to cancel.

 Wantable has raised more than $5.1 million since launching in 2011, and the majority of that total has come in the past year.
-The company reportedly has 73 employees, and in the coming months plans to move into a larger space about far from its current headquarters in Milwaukee’s Walker’s Point neighborhood.
+The company reportedly has 73 employees, and in the coming months plans to move into a larger space a couple miles away from its current headquarters in Milwaukee’s Walker’s Point neighborhood.
 Last month, Wantable announced that it will soon begin shipping boxes to male customers containing athletic apparel.
 Still, the startup “will remain a female-centric brand,” Getz wrote in a post on the new business line.

 Getz believes subscription services startups can justify a premium over Amazon or physical retailers by selling each consumer a box of items selected specifically for her.
 Wantable makes selections using a combination of software and human judgment, he says.

 That’s also part of the value proposition with Bright Cellars, a startup that sends customers boxes containing four bottles of wine, with the option to add cheese.
 Each month, subscribers rate the most recent shipment, and the company feeds that data into a proprietary matching algorithm to create the next shipment, custom tuned to an individual’s tastes.